 Ensure you have the right tools in place for the right communication.
 Here are a few suggestions.
 To maintain real-time chat you might use Cisco Webex Teams or Slack.
 For project management there’s Asana and Trello.
 For video conferencing you might look at Cisco Webex.
 And for file sharing, you might consider Dropbox, Google Drive or Notion.

 Remember, you can’t rely on people overhearing office conversations any more.
-It’s time to formalise all your communications, keep everyone up to date and maintain productivity.
+It’s time to formalise all your office communications, keep everyone up to date and maintain staff productivity.

 Make your presence felt